DHARSH0205/ShadowFox/task_2/readme.md

 - **Positive tweets** focused on words like *love, great, good, thanks*.
 - **Negative tweets** were dominated by words such as *bad, hate, problem, worst*.
 - **Neutral tweets** contained general words with less emotional intensity.
-- Word clouds visually confirmed the dominance of sentiment-driven keywords.

 ---

-### 6. Applications
-- **Business** → Analyzing customer feedback and product reviews.
-- **Politics** → Understanding public opinion on policies.
-- **Healthcare** → Monitoring mental health trends in social media discussions.
-- **Marketing** → Identifying customer preferences and brand perception.

----

-### 7. Conclusion
+### 6. Conclusion
 This project successfully demonstrated how sentiment analysis can extract meaningful insights from social media data.
-The combination of **VADER sentiment analysis, visualization techniques, and word frequency analysis** provided a clear understanding of the dataset.
+The combination of **VADER sentiment analysis, visualization techniques** provided a clear understanding of the dataset.

 Overall, the analysis revealed that **Positive sentiments outweighed Negative ones**, indicating a generally favorable online environment in the dataset.